dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 It's a writer's dream.
 Or maybe it's just an obsession.

-There's a romantic view of the days when writers would bang out fiction on sturdy old machines.
-I admit I love a good typewriter, but I love the advantages of a computer, too.
-The problem is that a computer is no longer a device for writing.
-More and more we associate computers with distraction, social interaction, and media of all types.
-So the computer is no longer the writer's friend.
+There's a romantic view of the days when writers would bang out fiction on sturdy old typewriter.
+I love a good typewriter, but I love the advantages of a computer, too.
+The problem is that more and more we associate computers with distraction, social interaction, and media of all types.
+So for me, the computer is less a machine for writing fiction than it is a machine for distraction.

 Wouldn't it be great if we had a machine with the single purpose of a typewriter, and some of the benefits that a computing device has?